 Search by Specification | Learn more about Polymer Concrete and Mortar

-Proppants are synthetic or natural grains such as coated sand or sintered bauxite ceramics used in the oil well drilling industry to hold fractures open around the wellbore to enhance fluid extraction after hydraulic facturing processes.
+Proppants are synthetic or natural grains, such as coated sand or sintered bauxite ceramics, that hold fissures open around the wellbore to enhance fluid extraction after hydraulic fracturing processes.

 Learn more about Proppants